 Student use of artificial intelligence

-Here at Te Herenga Waka—Victoria University of Wellington, we have watched the development of improved artificial intelligence (AI) with the same fascination that many others have.
+At Te Herenga Waka—Victoria University of Wellington, we are watching the development of improved artificial intelligence (AI) with the same fascination that many others have.

-The University has developed the following guidelines to help students use artificial intelligence in a way that supports their learning and doesn’t breach the expected behaviours of academic integrity.
+The University has developed the following guidelines to help students use AI in a way that supports their learning and doesn’t breach the expected behaviours of academic integrity.

 Understand what AI is